OrdnanceSurvey/OS-Data-Hub-API-Demos/OSVectorTileAPI/StylingVTS/InCode/README.md

     },
     "layers": []
    ```
    This is identical to the starting definition of the pre-defined style.
-Leave the version number as it is when you check the original style file.
+We leave the version number as it is when we check the original style file.
 In our current case this is 8.
    "sprite" and "glyphs" are design elements (symbol collections and text typeface).
 If you have your own this is where you would replace ours.
 For our demo we will continue to include the pre-defined ones.
    "sources" describes the source of the service and is best left as it currently is.
    Our main focus will be on the "layers" section.

-5. Between the `[]` of `"layers": []` we can now include the various elemets we want to style.
+* Between the `[]` of `"layers": []` we can now include the various elemets we want to style.
    To demonstrate this let's add the background colour for GB:
    ```
    {